 Crisis Center of West Texas embraces the belief that all individuals should have equal access to political, legal, economic, and civil rights.
 We strive to create a community that embraces diversity, recognizes oppression, promotes empowerment, and supports the right of all individuals to self-determination.
 We eagerly work for the day when domestic sexual violence is part of history rather than a part of our daily lives.

 The organization obtained a building in Odessa suitable to be utilized as a family violence shelter on June 1, 2001.
-With the help of more than 60 volunteers working over 2,000 hours and with generous contributions from community, we opened Angel House on September 6, 2001.
-Our first resident entered the doors two hours after we cut the ribbon at the dedication ceremony.
-In August, after being approached by the city of Fort Stockton, The Crisis Center took over operations at the Lilah B. Smith Safe House.
-This shelter began official operations in April 2017.
+With the help of more than 60 volunteers working over 2,000 hours and with generous contributions from the community, Angel House opened on September 6, 2001.
+The first resident entered the doors two hours after the ribbon cutting at the dedication ceremony.

 In May 2008, The Crisis Center Board adopted a five-year Strategic Plan to bring The Crisis Center’s mission into clearer focus and to establish guidelines for the accomplishment of these forward reaching goals for the 30th anniversary of the agency.
 These goals include an expanded the Angel House facility, a seamless counseling service, a transitional housing complex, and an expanded and comprehensive community education awareness and prevention program.

 In 2013, the service area expanded again to include all nine counties the agency serves today: Andrews, Ector, Crane, Gaines, Loving, Pecos, Reeves, Ward, and Winkler.